 When I told the girls they were going to be staying on a farm in Cornwall they were over the moon.
-When I said they were going to see lambs being born they literally couldn’t contain themselves and I knew our stay at The Olde House was going to be a real high to the end of our Cornwall holiday.
+When I said they were going to see lambs being born they literally couldn’t contain themselves and I knew our stay at The Olde House Cornwall was going to be a real high to the end of our Cornwall road trip.

 A Little Story About a Lamb

 When it was time for us to leave I begged my Mum to let us bring the lamb home, but of course her fate was sealed and my job was done.
-Regardless of the lamb’s fate, these were such found memories from my childhood that I was really looking forward to seeing the girls enjoy life on a farm, even if only for a couple of days.
+Regardless of the lamb’s fate, these were such found memories from my childhood that I was really looking forward to seeing the girls enjoy a farm holiday, even if only for a couple of days.

 We arrived at the lambing shed just as a lamb was being born and we got to chat to the farmer about breeding lambs.
 I had so many questions and he was more than happy to answer them.
 The girls were just blown away by watching the lamb being born.
 I was surprised by how much they were interested in what was happening but to them it was just completely natural.